Amazing Race (French TV series)

 Amazing Race : la plus grande course autour du monde !
-(Amazing Race: the biggest race around the world!) is a French adventure reality game show based on the international Amazing Race franchise.
-Following the premise of other versions of the format, the show follows nine teams of two as they race around the world.
+(Amazing Race: the biggest race around the world!) is a French reality competition show based on the American series The Amazing Race.
+Following the premise of other versions in the Amazing Race franchise, the show follows nine teams of two as they race around the world.
 The show was split into legs, with teams tasked to deduce clues, navigate themselves in foreign areas, interact with locals, perform physical and mental challenges, and travel by air, boat, car, taxi, and other modes of transport.
 Teams are progressively eliminated at the end of most legs for being the last to arrive at designated Pit Stops.
 The first team to arrive at the Finish Line wins a grand prize of €50,000.

 The show was hosted by Alexandre Delpérier, produced by Shine France for CBS Studios International and in association with ABC Studios (a division of The Walt Disney Company), distributed by The Walt Disney Company France and broadcast on D8.
+Starting in Paris, teams traveled through the United Arab Emirates, Thailand, Japan, the United States, Brazil, and South Africa before returning to France and finishing in the Paris Region.

+The finale aired on 24 December 2012 with cyber-friends Anthony Martinage and Sonja Sacha as the winners, while childhood friends Hadj Semara and Yacim Djabali finished second, and surfers Stéphanie François and Alice Digne finished third.